Money Matters with Jim Doyle

-On our next show we’ll be talking about … ‘Divorce & Money- The Unplanned Journey’, encoring Thursday, Jan.
-16 at 5pm PT and Sunday, Jan.
-19 at 7am PT.
+On our next show we’ll be talking about … ‘Financial Infidelity & Talking To Your Spouse About Money’, encoring Thursday, May 14 at 5pm PT and Sunday, May 17 at 7am PT.

 Jim Doyle, Doyle & Associates Private Wealth Management, Investors Group Financial Services Inc.

 This is a general source of information only.
 It is not intended to provide personalized tax, legal or investment advice, and is not intended as a solicitation to purchase securities.
 Jim Doyle is solely responsible for its content.
 For more information on this topic or any other financial matter, please contact an IG Wealth Management Consultant.
 Views of guest speakers may not be shared by IG Wealth Management.